Difference-in-differences with stochastic policy shifts of a continuous treatment

 \section{Abstract}

-Treatment effects under stochastic policy shifts quantify differences in outcomes across counterfactual scenarios with varying treatment distributions.
-Stochastic policy shifts generalize common notions of treatment effects since they include deterministic interventions (e.g., all individuals treated versus none treated) as a special case.
-While stochastic policy effects have been examined under causal exchangeability, they have not been integrated into the difference-in-differences (DiD) framework, which relies on parallel trends rather than exchangeability.
-In this paper, nonparametric efficient estimators of stochastic intervention effects are developed under a DiD setup with continuous treatments.
-The proposed causal estimand is the average stochastic dose effect among the treated, where the stochastic dose effect is the contrast between potential outcomes under a counterfactual dose distribution and no treatment.
-Several possible stochastic interventions are discussed, including those that do and do not depend on the observed data distribution.
-For generic stochastic interventions, the causal estimand is identified under standard conditions and estimators are proposed.
-Then, we focus on a specific stochastic policy shift, the exponential tilt, that increments the conditional density function of the continuous dose.
-For the exponential tilt intervention, a nonparametric estimator is proposed that allows for data-adaptive, machine learning nuisance function estimation.
+Treatment effects of stochastic policy shifts quantify differences in outcomes across counterfactual scenarios with varying treatment distributions.
+Stochastic policy shifts may be of interest in settings where it is unrealistic or infeasible to deterministically manipulate treatments.
+In this paper, methods are developed to draw inference about stochastic policy effects under difference-in-differences (DiD) designs with a continuous treatment.
+The proposed causal estimand is the expected effect of modifying the continuous dose distribution among the treated, i.e., those that received a non-zero dose.
+Several possible stochastic policies are discussed and a general framework for identification and estimation is proposed.
+One stochastic policy applicable to many settings is the exponential tilt, which increments the conditional density function of the continuous dose.
+For the exponential tilt policy, a double/debiased machine learning estimator is proposed that allows for data-adaptive, nonparametric nuisance function estimation.
 Under mild convergence rate conditions, the estimator is shown to be root-$n$ consistent and asymptotically normal with variance attaining the nonparametric efficiency bound.
 The proposed method is used to study the effect of hydraulic fracturing activity on employment and income.